burlinson/AI/_posts/2025-04-13-Commodized-AI-AI-First.md

 Commoditized AI solutions are becoming the "electricity" of many firms.
 There is a myriad of ‘off-the-shelf’ vendor AI solutions.
 Eventually, every firm will benefit equally from the same productivity gains offered by these commoditized AI solutions.

-Think of the firms that raced to embrace email solutions in the early 1990’s, and then similarly digital web-based platforms in the 2000’s.
+Think of the firms that raced to embrace email applications in the early 1990’s, and then similarly digital web-based platforms in the 2000’s.
 These technologies brought significant productivity gains, but eventually every firm implemented them.
 There was no meaningful long-term competitive advantage.
 Today, email and web technologies are part of the cost of doing business.

 The only question left for commoditized AI solutions is not **if** firms will use them, but rather who will adopt them **first** and reap a short-term tactical advantage before everyone else catches up.